 The spring season brings the Easter holiday, fresh blooms, and new life.
-This adorable little chick can be used as a holiday decoration for Easter, or to hang on a tree or give as a gift.
+This adorable little chick can be used as a holiday decoration for Easter, hung on a tree or given as a gift.
 I made this chick figure to give to a friend with some children's books as a baby shower gift.

 - A frame with an oval opening - size of your choice.
 A larger frame will allow you to add more details and attire to your chick figure.

 - Two pieces of felt for your chick's body (color of your choice).
 These pieces should be an inch bigger than your frame opening in every direction.

 - Scrap felt or fabric to dress your chick, including some orange felt for your chick's beak

 - Fiber fill to stuff your chick shape